xpack/web-jekyll/_posts/releases/ricv-none-embed-gcc/2019-07-31-riscv-none-embed-gcc-v8-2-0-3-1-released.md

 ## Install

-The full details of installing the **xPack GNU ARM Embedded GCC** on various platforms are presented in the separate [Install]({{ site.baseurl }}/riscv-none-embed-gcc/install/) page.
+The full details of installing the **xPack GNU RISC-V Embedded GCC** on various platforms are presented in the separate [Install]({{ site.baseurl }}/riscv-none-embed-gcc/install/) page.

 ### Easy install

-The easiest way to install GNU ARM Embedded GCC is with [`xpm`]({{ site.baseurl }}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/riscv-none-embed-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/riscv-none-embed-gcc)
+The easiest way to install GNU RISC-V Embedded GCC is with [`xpm`]({{ site.baseurl }}/xpm/) by using the **binary xPack**, available as [`@xpack-dev-tools/riscv-none-embed-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/riscv-none-embed-gcc)